public-transport/cached-hafas-client/readme.md

 ![ISC-licensed](https://img.shields.io/github/license/derhuerst/cached-hafas-client.svg)
 [![chat with me on Gitter](https://img.shields.io/badge/chat%20with%20me-on%20gitter-512e92.svg)](https://gitter.im/derhuerst)

-`cached-hafas-client` is split into two parts: the core logic and stores; You can pick the store implementation that fits your use case best.
+`cached-hafas-client`'s core logic is separated from data storage code; You can pick the store implementation that fits your use case best.
 Right now the following stores are implemented:

 store name | built on top of | notes
 -----------|-----------------|------